 Therefore, it’s always best to create a written scope of your project to the best of your abilities; like a checklist of what should be included.
 Especially if you’re doing a large project, you’ll want to use a template to plan out your scope of work – like this ADU checklist if you’re considering building an accessory dwelling unit.

 Once you hand this checklist to each contractor, they have a written guide to use when they create your bid.
-In addition, you can use your checklist to evaluate and compare bids to see what’s missing or extra in each one.
+In addition, you can use your checklist to evaluate and compare contractor bids to see what’s missing or extra in each one.

 Two Types of Bids: Early and Final